Breakups, separations, and divorce can be tough to cope with. For most people, it can be draining, traumatic, and very painful.

 Author | Owner, Kimberly King Books

-The answer is different for everyone.
 I was a child of a collaborative, cooperative divorce.
 In this divorce, my parents put us first.
 They worked together on parenting plans, holidays, birthdays.
 My parents never spoke an ill word of each other and were highly supportive and encouraging towards each other.

 When kids are put first, things go a little easier.
 However, introducing a new boyfriend or girlfriend or new spouse can stir up many mixed emotions and be confusing.
 It can cause resentment and anger.